khalid-alomari/Co-Pilot/README.md

 by Khalid Alomari and Hamzeh muaz.

 ## Project Description
-Graduation Project: Co-pilot An Android Application with web service that uses NFC connection with Raspberry-pi 3 to control Accesses without using E-cards.
+Co-pilot is an Android Application with a web service that uses NFC connection with Raspberry-pi 3 to control Accesses without using E-cards.
 You need <em>Raspberry-pi 3 to test the connection only.</em>

 Languages: Kotlin, Python, PHP, HTML, CSS, JavaScript, JAVA, XML.